mainehackerclub/stopMotion/README.md

 Because there is a limited budget, $0, the volunteers at Maine Hacker Club donated salvaged equipment and their time.
 The old CRT was replaced with a vga LED panel.
 The buttons circuit board is a modified keyboard and modified mouse.
 The camera was a close circuit camera and is now a salvaged web cam donated by Derrick S.

-My original idea was to use a stopmotion program for Ubuntu called Stopmotion.
+My, Denis S, original idea was to use a stopmotion program for Ubuntu called Stopmotion.
 Eric L. thought that ImageMagic was the way to go and wrote a script for that.
 Because I had no expeerience with ImageMagic and I was more formilliar with how children behave at museums I knew there was a lot of work to be done.

 When demonstating what I wanted to do at a hacker meeting using Ubuntu Stopmotion, Jason M contributed to my understanding about the software programing.
 Alex G. commented that the Stopmotion is much more complete we need and that he could write a C++ program using openFrameworks.
 This became the start.